ritza-co/handbook/docs/how-we-work/editors-types-of-editing.md

 * Changing passive voice to active voice.
 * Giving subsections descriptive headings.

-Take a look at our [guidelines for technical editors](editors-guidelines.md) for more detail about our approach to modern technical editing.
+Take a look at our [guidelines for technical editors](editors-guidelines.md) for more information about our approach to modern technical editing.

 ## Writer-development editing